Reduce Dementia Risk When You Have Diabetes

 • Omega 3 foods help with the integrity of your neurons.
 Your brain is 60% fat.
 Healthy fats include Albacore tuna, salmon, mackerel, hemp seeds, walnuts, sardines, herring, and olive oil.
 You can also find a high-quality supplement with EPA and DHA.
 The usual amount is between 1000-4000mg a day but consult with your health care provider before starting.
 Omega 3s can increase your risk of bleeding.

-beta-cryptoxanthin and zeaxanthin.
+• Carotenoids.
+Since the brain is subject to inflammation, eating carotenoids is helpful since they have anti-inflammatory properties.
+Included are lutein, lycopene, beta carotene, alpha carotene, beta-cryptoxanthin and zeaxanthin.
 Eat carrots, pumpkin, pumpkin seeds which are full of zinc, copper, magnesium and iron, leafy greens, cantaloupe, Brussel sprouts, spinach, yellow corn, red, yellow and orange peppers, tomatoes and tomato products such as tomato sauce.
-Include tangerines, oranges, tangelos, peaches, papaya, and persimmons.
+Include tangerines, oranges, grapefruits (if allowed), Pomelos, tangelos, peaches, papaya, and persimmons.
 Vitamin C found in citrus prevents damage from free radicals.

 • Get enough of vitamin B-12.
 B-12 is a key nutrient for the nervous system.
 It helps with blood cell formation, brain function and the body’s metabolism.
 B-12 is important in producing the mood enhancing neurotransmitters called serotonin and dopamine.
 Older adults sometimes do not absorb vitamin B-12 well.
 Vitamin B-12 is mostly found in animal products such as meat, poultry, eggs which are full of choline, folate, vitamin 6 and B-12.
 Eat dairy and cereals or other foods fortified with vitamin B-12.

 • Flavonols.
 Flavonols are polyphenols that belong to the flavonoid family.
 They are plant compounds and the best way to get them is to eat a variety of fruits and vegetables.
 “Flavonoids have an anti-inflammatory effect and protect your cells from oxidative stress.”
 They may help prevent cognitive decline.
 Foods to include with flavonoids are red grapes, red wine, berries, red cabbage, black tea, kale, parsley, citrus fruits, dark chocolate- at least 70% cocoa or more.
 Make sure to eat only one square.
 Include apples, pears, and onions.
 Eat the skins of fruits and vegetables that are considered edible.
 Phenols are also important to brain health.
 Include apricots, flaxseeds, olive oil, and coffee.
 Coffee contains both caffeine and antioxidants.
-These have positive brain effects and boost dopamine – a feel good neurotransmitter.
+These have positive brain effects and boost dopamine, a feel good neurotransmitter.
 These will help slow the damage from environmental pressures.

 • Sprinkle spices and herbs on foods to add antioxidants.
 Turmeric is an anti-inflammatory which may benefit memory.
 Include basil, ginger, garlic and cinnamon.